kasenetz/hbcd-docs/docs/internal/reportissues.md

 ## Updates to HBCD Data Release webpage content

-If you identify any errors or updates required to sections of this webpage or have suggestions, please report them using one of the following methods:
+If you identify any errors or updates required to sections of the [HBCD Data Release](https://hbcd-docs.readthedocs.io/en/latest/) webpage, particularly [Release Notes > Data Measures](https://hbcd-docs.readthedocs.io/en/latest/measures/), or have suggestions, please report them using one of the following methods:

 1. Submit an issue via [hbcd-docs GitHub](https://github.com/DCAN-Labs/hbcd-docs/issues)
 2. Contact me, Luci Moore, directly via Slack or email (for more complex updates requiring discussion, Slack or email is preferred)